 Monica - Travelling the Tunnel of Life

-Living on the streets of Ecuador, only garbage bags for luggage.
-Monica shares her inspiring story of how hope coupled with hard-work lead her from homelessness to living her dream in Tuscany
+Living on the streets of Ecuador with only garbage bags for luggage - Monica shares her inspiring story of how hope coupled with hard work, led her from homelessness to living her dream in Tuscany.

 I’ve been told I could never afford an education.
 I’ve been told great jobs are for the few.
 I’ve been told travelling the world and finding the man of your dreams is for Hollywood.
 I’ve even been told 51-year-olds shouldn’t wear bikinis.
 Guess what?
 They are all wrong!

-My name is Monica Hunold, I’m 51, I live in Tuscany AND I wear a bikini!
-I am sharing my story in hope that if you or your children ever dream of achieving something wonderful, it’s all possible.
-When life and the people closest to you tell you to believe otherwise, know that most opinions usually belong to those who have never even tried.
+My name is Monica Hunold, I’m 51, I live in Tuscany, AND I wear a bikini!
+I am sharing my story in the hope that if you or your children ever dream of achieving something wonderful, it’s all possible.
+When life and the people closest to you tell you to believe otherwise, know that those opinions usually belong to people who have never even tried.
 If your life seems filled with misery, failures, losses, and obstacles, know that there is a light at the end of every tunnel.

 Born in Ecuador, Dreamed of Travelling The World

-I was born in Ecuador to a politician father and a mother who married very young and dedicated her life to care for her husband and her two children.
-As a politician, my dad traveled the world and upon returning from every trip he brought souvenirs and pictures from cultures far away.
+I was born in Ecuador to a politician father and a mother who married very young and dedicated her life to caring for her husband and her two children.
+As a politician, my dad travelled the world, and upon returning from every trip, he brought souvenirs and pictures from cultures far away.
 He loved telling us about unique experiences that were strange to us.
 We loved it.

 I thought that if I could only see through my father’s eyes, I could travel and experience all of those magnificent things.
 I developed an undying belief that there are beautiful places in the world and someday I belonged there.
 I was five when my father left us.